aicell-lab/agent-lens/README.md

 ## Acknowledgments

 - **Hypha Team**: For the RPC framework and platform
-- **OpenLayers Community**: For the mapping and visualization library
+- **Zarrita Team**: For the efficient data storage and access library
 - **SAM Team**: For the Segment Anything model
 - **Research Community**: For feedback and use cases